Relativistic and nonrelativistic spin splitting above and below the Fermi level in a $g$-wave altermagnet: Supplementary Material

-Here, $\delta_1 > 0$ is the crystal field corresponding to the octahedral coordination and $\delta_2$ models the trigonal distortion, with $\delta_2 < 0$ for a trigonal elongation along the $c$ axis, as in CoNb$_4$Se$_8$.
-Importantly, the crystal field of sublattice II is simply

-These expressions show that, with the choice of an appropriate basis (SCAB), the crystal field potential swaps the orbital energies at the two opposite sublattices and therefore correctly reproduces the orbital splitting shown in the main text (Fig. 1C).

-Finally, $\mathcal{H}_0$ is formed by the onsite energies of the M and L sites and by the hoppings between said sites.
+The electronic term $\hat{\mathcal{H}}_0$ is formed by the onsite energies of the M and L sites and by the hoppings between said sites.
 To define the hopping terms, we resort to the tabulated Slater-Koster overlap integrals between two pair of orbitals at neighboring sites $i$ and $j$~\cite{Slater1954}.
-In this way, given an L site and its six M neighbors (Fig. \ref{fig_TB}), one can define six different hoppings.
+In this way, given a L site and its six M neighbors (Fig. \ref{fig_TBlattice}B), one can define six different hoppings.
 The simplest and most efficient way is to use the Slater-Koster parametrization to define only one of those hoppings, and then obtain the rest by applying symmetry operations.
-For example, we define the hopping $t_{ij}^{ML} = t_{1I}^{ML}$ as the hopping from the L site in sublattice I to the M site labeled as 1 in Fig. \ref{fig_TB}.
-Since the Slater-Koster integrals are better defined in cubic harmonics, we first represent the hoppings in such basis and then convert them using Eq. \eqref{eq_changebasis} into the SCAB.
-Also, besides the five $d$ orbitals for the M sites, we choose a single $p_z$ orbital for the L sites for concreteness and simplicity.
+For example, we define the hopping $t_{ij}^{ML} = t_{1I}^{ML}$ as the hopping from the L site in sublattice I to the M site labeled as 1 in Fig. \ref{fig_TBlattice}B. For this minimal model, we consider the five cubic $d$ orbitals for the M sites and choose a single $p_z$ orbital for the L sites for concreteness and simplicity.
 Hence,

 and